christopherphan/brightspace-scripts/webassign_grades_to_brightspace/README.md

-# WebAssign Grades to Brightspace
+# WebAssign Grades to Brightspace (IN DEVELOPMENT)

 Christopher L. Phan, Ph.D. <cphan@chrisphan.com>

 <https://github.com/christopherphan/brightspace-scripts>

+## NOTE:

+This code is still being adapted from the WeBWorK version; it is not ready to be used.

 ## Purpose